gabrielrih/sqlpinger/README.md

 - **Cursor or connection forcibly closed**: The database engine or client unexpectedly closed the session or cursor;
 - **SQL Server restarted** during execution;
 - A `kill` on the query execution;

-Note that the concept of downtime used by this tool doesn't necessarily mean that the SQL Server itself is down.
-It simply means that something went wrong.
-This tool is intended to support downtime estimation, especially in scenarios where you know a downtime could happen soon (for example, when changing the service tier of an Azure SQL Database).